-- b) The following methods are prohibited:
+- b) The following disbudding or dehorning methods are prohibited:

 - 1. Sawing

 - 2. Banding

 - 3. Embryonic wires; and

-- 4. Other methods not designed for the purpose of disbudding/dehorning.
+- 4. Other methods not designed for the purpose of disbudding or dehorning.

 - c) The removal of horns from mature cattle must:

-- 1. only be performed by a veterinarian, using a combination of sedative, local anesthesia and anti inflammatory.
+- 1. Only be performed by a veterinarian;

+- 2. Use a combination of sedative, local anesthesia and anti inflammatory; and

-- 2. not be a routine procedure.
+- 3. Not be a routine procedure.